 Finally, during the event, it’s important to highlight the best social media content of the participants on digital screens.
+Or if you are organising a virtual event, a live feed refreshing automatically on your website helps everyone to follow the conversation on social media channels.
 The comments can add value to presentations - and displaying a feed on digital screens encourages others to join the conversation too.
 The more people participate on social media channels, the more visibility and reach you get for your business.

 Would you believe me if I said it only takes a few minutes to set up a social media wall for events and digital screens?

-Start by signing up for our 30-day free trial and create automated feeds to gather posts by your account or mentioning your event hashtag.
-Check the video on how to create a hashtag feed from Instagram.
+Start by signing up for our 14-day free trial and create automated feeds to gather posts by your account or mentioning your event hashtag.

 After you’ve created feeds, you’ll be provided with different display options: